nguyensjsu/sp18-281-avengers/Project_documentation/Minutes_Meeting.md

 * Discussed on the sources for Go lang to implement API for different features in the application

 * Discussed on how to implement sharding as caching using Redis

+# Week 5: (saturday)

+Time : 12.20 pm

+Place : Library, San Jose State University

+**Members Present :**

+* Raghavendra

+* Sahil

+* Aditya

+* Bruce

+* Spandana

+**Meeting Discussion :**

+* Discussed on the issues faced working with the Go API CRUD operations

+* Worked to fix the issues with members in the team

+* Discussed to work on the GO API and test the API with Postman